EduardoZepeda/coffee-bytes-hugo/content/posts/el-problema-de-usar-github-para-evaluar-a-desarrolladores/index.en.md

 It is common practice to use Github to assess a developer's capabilities, but to do so blindly, ignoring the following set of factors, would make your ignorance cost you access to candidates with greater potential and experience in the workings of the software world.

-## An empty github does not mean being incompetent.
+## An empty github does not mean someone is incompetent.

 "Absence of evidence is not evidence of absence" or, put in other words, just because a person doesn't have excellent quality code on Github, doesn't mean they can't write it.